stfc/PSyclone/doc/developers.rst

 the case of builtin's there is kernel metadata but it is part of PSyclone and is specified in `src/psyclone/dynamo0p3_builtins_mod.f90`.

+For inter-grid kernels, it is the coarse mesh that provides the iteration space.
+(The kernel is passed a list of the cells in the fine mesh that are associated with the current coarse cell.)

 Cell iterators: Continuous
 --------------------------